What is Lending Club?

 More than its business model, Lending Club also had a few other tricks up its sleeve that contributed to its success which we'll discuss later on.

-The company has indeed seen some lofty highs in the decade it's been in business.
+The company has indeed seen lows and lofty highs since it entered the business scene in 2006.

 How a Facebook app rose to become one of the world's biggest peer-to-peer lenders